-Gay style tips and keeping your wardrobe in ship shape after 40 from Hello Sailor TMH!
+Gay style tips for your next gay cruise and keeping your wardrobe in ship shape after 40 from Hello Sailor TMH!

 When new significant others came along, I often had to teach them how to dress.
 I gave them permission to buy more expensive designer clothes and to have fun with their look.
 I transformed numerous lives.

 Now I'm settled, married to a lovely man, Danny, for a number of years and have added about 20 pounds to my frame.
 I did not appreciate my boyish figure while I had it, but I don't mind being a little heavier though I have had to learn to dress for it.
 My goal is to look well put together but I no longer desire to have all eyes on me.
 I have also learned that I don't have to spend outrageous amounts of money on my wardrobe in order to look good.

 13 TIPS FOR DRESSING WELL IN MIDDLE AGE

 1. WEAR CLOTHES THAT FIT - If all those clothes hanging in your closet are tight in the waist and across the chest, it's time to face reality and donate them to someone who is your former size.
 Holding onto things until you lose that extra 10 pounds just creates clutter.
 I recommend you buy for the size you are now, and if you get inspired and lose the extra weight, treat yourself to a new wardrobe.
 Your clothes should be trim cut but not tight.
 Don't wear things that are too big even if you are trying to disguise your midsection.
 No one wants to see a man in maternity wear!
 Wearing your clothes too baggy will only make you look heavier than you probably are.